LiuJi-Jim/c-struct/README.md

 ```
 // CStructType below infers any Struct you defined

-new CStructType(buffer[, 'LE']) // or 'BE' to specify endianness. default to os.endianness
+new CStructType(buffer: Buffer, endianness?: string) // 'LE' or 'BE' to specify endianness. default to os.endianness

 CStructType.size // byte size of this type

-CStructType.alloc(['LE']) // allocate a new Buffer and returns the struct instance build on it
+CStructType.alloc(endianness?: string) // allocate a new Buffer and returns the struct instance build on it

 instance._copy() // copy the instance's Buffer and returns a new instance build on it. this is deep clone